leceacodes/FITJOYY/README.md

 We rigorously tested each functionality to ensure a seamless user experience.
 Here are the results:

 - **Personalized Fitness Plans:** Verified accuracy of generated plans by comparing them with industry-standard recommendations.
 Our challenge was to fine-tune the algorithm to consider individual fitness levels, preferences, and any health restrictions.
-After several iterations and consulting with fitness experts, we achieved a highly accurate and personalized planning system.
+After several iterations and research found within fitness experts, we achieved an accurate and personalized planning system.

 - **Progress Tracking:** Checked the reliability of tracking tools by simulating various fitness scenarios.
 One challenge was ensuring real-time synchronization across devices.
 We implemented a robust data synchronization mechanism, allowing users to seamlessly track their progress from any device.